FDio/vpp/extras/libmemif/docs/gettingstarted_doc.md

 ICMP Responder multi-thread.
 - @ref extras/libmemif/examples/icmp_responder-mt

 > Simple example of libmemif multi-thread usage.
 Connection establishment is handled by main thread.
-There are two rx queues in this example.
+There are two rx/tx queues in this example.
 One in polling mode and second in interrupt mode.

 VPP config:
 ```